awsdocs/amazon-ecs-developer-guide/doc_source/launch_window-container_instance.md

 1. On the **Configure Security Group** page, use a security group to define firewall rules for your container instance\.
 These rules specify which incoming network traffic is delivered to your container instance\.
 All other traffic is ignored\.
 Select or create a security group as follows, and then choose **Review and Launch**\.

 1. On the **Review Instance Launch** page, under **Security Groups**, you see that the wizard created and selected a security group for you\.
-Instead, select the security group that you created in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md) using the following steps:
+Instead, select the security group that you created in [Set up to use Amazon ECS](get-set-up-for-amazon-ecs.md) using the following steps:

    1. Choose **Edit security groups**\.